saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Java8.md

  * LocalTime ,LocalDate,LocalDateTime ,ZonedDateTime, Period ,Duration.

 old and new java 8 existing date/time api's

- *Thread Safety
+ * Thread Safety

  * Api's design and understanding

  * Timezone handling.

-Local Date ,Local Time and LocalDateTime: java.util.date,java.util.timestamp, java.util.calender --> only for basic operations. java.util.time package , it is loosely based and the library is joda-time api.
+Local Date ,Local Time and LocalDateTime: java.util.date,java.util.timestamp, java.util.calender only for basic operations.

+java.util.time package , it is loosely based and the library is joda-time api.